 You are seeing an unstyled version of this site.
 If this is because you are using an older web browser, we recommend that you upgrade to a modern, standards-compliant browser such as FireFox, which is available free of charge for Windows, Mac and Linux.

 How do archaeological artefacts find their way into gallery cases and museum websites?
 How do objects found in the ground get transformed into specimens for scientific and historical study?
 How have the processes of making archaeological knowledge changed over the past two centuries?
-This research project tackles those questions using objects excavated from the archaeological site of Nimrud, ancient Kalhu, capital city of the Assyrian empire in the early first millennium BC.
+This project tackles those questions using objects excavated from the ancient city of Nimrud (Kalhu), capital of the Assyrian empire in the early first millennium BC.

-The Nimrud Project was funded by the UK Arts and Humanities Research Council from January 2013 until March 2014,.
-It brings together as many as possible existing online resources on Nimrud, as well as creating substantial new interpretative content, designed and licensed for re-use by museums in mobile gallery guides.
+The project brings together as many as possible existing online resources on Nimrud, as well as creating substantial new interpretative content, designed and licensed for re-use by museums in mobile gallery guides.
 We also hosted several related events throughout 2013-14.
 The project formally ended in 2015 but we continue to welcome feedback.